hpcc-systems/pyhpcc/CONTRIBUTING.md

 poetry run coverage report
 ```

 ## Submitting an PR
 [Create a PR](https://help.github.com/articles/creating-a-pull-request/) with the following configuration:

-The base branch is the main repo's main branch.
+- Create a feature branch with the name `features/<issue_id_to_be_fixed>_<short description>` from the `dev` branch
+- Commit your changes and push the changes to your fork.
+- Create a PR to the `dev` branch
 - PR name: copy-and-paste the relevant issue name and include the issue number in front in square brackets, e.g. `[#1020] Make bash_runcommand in WorkUnitSubmit class configurable `
 - PR description: mention the issue number in this format: Fixes #1020.
 Doing so will automatically close the related issue once the PR is merged.
 - Please Ensure that "Allow edits from maintainers" is ticked.
 - Please describe the changes you have made in your branch and how they resolve the issue.
+- Ensure code code coverage is above 85% for file and overall
+- Once PR is raised, check if any checks are failing.
+Please fix these issues.
+Pull Requests will not be reviewed if any checks are failing.
+- Make changes mentioned by reviewer.